How to Select a Deposition Interpreter for Your Civil Deposition

 An issue that attorneys often face when dealing with multicultural clients and deponents is what to do when the deponent speaks and understands some English.
 In this scenario, it might seem easier and more cost-effective to just proceed with the deposition in English.
 However, it is generally inadvisable to have deponents testify in English unless they possess complete fluency in the language.
 Likewise, having the interpreter present to interpret only when necessary is also not advisable, as deponents might begin mixing both English and foreign words as needed while testifying.
 This can create confusion on the part of the deposition interpreter, counsel, and the court reporter, and is likely to make it difficult for the court reporter to produce a clean and accurate transcript.
 There is little to be gained by having a deponent testify in a language with which he or she is not completely comfortable; likewise, there is little to be gained by allowing deponent to testify in two languages.
 Although some clients may resist the use of an interpreter, especially if they think their English is “perfect,” attorneys should realistically assess their client’s English speaking abilities for themselves instead of relying on the client’s own biased opinion of their language capabilities.
 In this type of scenario, attorneys should be prepared to explain to the client how and why hiring an interpreter is truly in their best interest.

 Once the correct deposition interpreter has been selected, attorneys should consider whether it is necessary to hire a specialty area interpreter.
 In addition to being linguists, some interpreters (and translators), are professionally qualified to provide interpreting services in cases involving aerospace, biochemistry, computer science, electrical engineering, finance, law, physics, pharmaceuticals, and telecommunications.
-While some translation companies may have such types of experts on staff locally, in some cases, an interpreter or translator experienced in a certain complex subject matter may have to be brought in from another state.
+While some translation companies may have such types of experts on staff locally, in some cases, a deposition interpreter experienced in a certain complex subject matter may have to be brought in from another state.
 Thus, in cases involving a specialized or complex discipline, lawyers should plan for the possible use of a special interpreter at the beginning of the case and seek out the interpreter or translator’s availability as soon as possible or in conjunction with the scheduling of depositions.
 Lawyers should give careful consideration as to whether the case warrants the use of a specialized interpreter or translator not just at trial but also during the oral or written discovery process when the attorney will need to be obtaining information and documents as accurately as possible.